-Feather’s Feather’s furniture rentals are available in many cities across the U.S., including New York City, San Francisco, Los Angeles, Baltimore, and Austin.
-The company offers two models: single-item rentals, which come in three-month leases; and a membership, which costs about $19 monthly, and comes with benefits like 12-month rentals, free deliveries, and discounted furniture rentals.
+Feather’s furniture rentals are available in many cities across the U.S. including New York City, San Francisco, Los Angeles, Baltimore, and Austin.
+Feather's plans including one month, three-month leases; and as well as an annual membership.
 Rentals without a membership are significantly more expensive, which makes them a smarter choice for staging and selling homes than for long-term use.

-Feather’s membership, on the other hand, is an excellent option for roommates going in on furniture together, single renters figuring out their personal style, or an apartment share with a rotating cast of sub-leasers.
+The annual membership is an excellent option for roommates going in on furniture together, single renters figuring out their decor style, or an apartment share with rotating sub-leasers.
 Members can switch out their furniture entirely for about $99 per trip, with one free swap annually, so there’s no worry about a long-term investment in pieces that might not fit the room six months later.

-Fees for each individual piece can go toward a buyout at the end of the rental period if you love the items enough to keep them: The cost of each item is about 24 times the monthly rental price for members, and around seven times the steeper monthly rental price for non-members.
-Feather offers discounted packages for bedrooms, living rooms, dining rooms, home offices, and more, with monthly costs at approximately $26 for dining room sets or full bedroom spreads, including brand-new mattresses, that start at roughly $46.
+Fees for each furniture piece can go toward a buyout at the end of the rental period if you love the items enough to keep them: The cost of each item is a steeper monthly rental price for non-members.
+Feather offers discounted packages for bedrooms, living rooms, dining rooms, home offices, and more, with monthly costs at approximately $26 for dining room sets or full bedroom spreads, including brand-new mattresses.

 Brook Furniture Rental: Best for Customer Service